Last updated: May 06, 2026

 Prerequisites

-Course Sequence:General Elective Next: BADM 576 — Data Science and Analytics
+Course Sequence:Agentic AI for Analytics Next: BADM 576 — Data Science and Analytics